UPB-FILS-MA/upb-fils-ma.github.io/docs/tutorials/embassy/index.md

 > Do not forget to connect both Probe and Pico to your PC.

-Now, you can either debug using the `cli` by running:
+Now, you can either debug using the command line by running:

 ```shell
 probe-rs run --chip RP2040 path/to/your/binary